apeinot/java/report.md

 | parse()              | 21 | 11| 48 % |

 Links to the old files and the refactored files can be found above in the title of each refactoring description.

+To see the differences, we can run `git diff lab3..lab3_refactoring src/main`

 ## Effort spent